TSYS-Merchant/netty/README.md

 #Supported platforms

-Netty builds on versions 2.0 and later of Microsoft's CLR and has been tested on versions 4.0 and 4.5.
+Netty builds on versions 4.0 and later of Microsoft's CLR.
 It has also been built and tested using Mono 3.2 on CentOS 6.4.

 #Downloading / Installation